Mike Falkow: Personal life

 Falkow was born on 25 August 1977 in Durban, South Africa.
 He has one brother, Cokey Falkow, an actor and stand-up comedian.

 Career

 He has a degree in Design and Publishing and worked as a designer and creative director for media companies, agencies and corporations.
 Before entering acting, he worked as a professional surfer around the world for decades.
 Then he settled in Los Angeles and worked as the Art Director for Rogue Magazine in Los Angeles.

-In 2001, he made television debut with the serial That '70s Show.
+In 2001, he made his television debut with the serial That '70s Show.
 In the same year, he made the film debut with Dawn of Our Nation and played the role as a "British soldier".
 Then he appeared in many films and played supportive roles including; Smokin' Aces, Crazy and The House Bunny.
 Since 2009, he got the opportunity to appear in many international television serials and films such as Invictus, Law & Order: LA, Free Willy: Escape From Pirate's Cove, Scorpion, Deceived and NCIS.